node-red/node-red.github.io/docs/writing-functions.md

 #### Sending messages asynchronously

-If the function needs to perform an asynchronous action before sending a message, it cannot return the message at the end of the function.
+If the function needs to perform an asynchronous action before sending a message it cannot return the message at the end of the function.

-Instead, it can make use of the `node.send()` function, passing in the message(s) to be sent.
+Instead, it must make use of the `node.send()` function, passing in the message(s) to be sent.
 For example:

 {% highlight javascript %}